ingring/Assignment3/README.md

 #### Animations on scene 2:
 The number will count from 0 to 40% when the user scrolls.
 When it hits 40%, the text  on the other side will appear.

+#### Animations on scene 3:
+The one of four person svg will appear with help of transition and scrollama.

 #### Animations on scene 4:
 The number counts up to 39% in the same way as on scene 2.
 On the side of the number it is an animated spraybottle.